richcsst/Graphics-Framebuffer/installing/TROUBLESHOOTING.md

    Well, either your system doesn't have a framebuffer driver, or perhaps the module is getting confusing data back from it and can't properly initialize (see the previous items).

    First, make sure your system has a framebuffer by seeing if "/dev/fb0" (actually "fb" then any number) exists.
 If you don't see any "fb0" - "fb31" files inside "/dev" (or "/dev/fb/"), then you don't have a framebuffer driver running.
 You need to fix that first.
-Sometimes you have to manually load the driver with "modprobe -a drivername" (replacing "drivername" with the actual driver name).
+Sometimes you have to manually load the driver with ```modprobe -a drivername``` (replacing "drivername" with the actual driver name).

    Second, you did the above, but still nothing.
 You need to check permissions.
 The account you are running this under needs to have permission to use the screen.
 This typically means being a member of the "video" group.
 Let's say the account is called "username", and you want to give it permission.
 In a Linux (Debian/Ubuntu/Mint/RedHat/Fedora) environment you would use this to add "username" (your account name) to the "video" group: